honeybadgerng/eMile12-Fullstack-client-side/README.md

 # E-mile12 fullstack README

 Welcome to the README of eMile12 🛍️
-You can access the original project using this link: e-mile12-client.vercel.app
+🌟 Check out the original project [here](https://e-mile12-client.vercel.app)

 ## Table of Contents